Skip to contents

 Note that in this example, a feedback section was also provided.
 This is optional, but usually it is a good idea to give some explanation for students.

-Further note that the knit parameter is set to a custom rqti function, which will handle the preview.
-This is not necessarily required, but simplifies the workflow substantially.
-If you leave it out, the default preview is just an html file.
-If you add our knit function, you will get a more realistic preview.
+Additionally, note that the knit parameter is set to a custom rqti function, which streamlines the preview process.
+While this is optional, it significantly simplifies the workflow.
+Without it, the default preview will be a basic HTML file.
+By including our custom knit function, you will get a more realistic preview that allows for interaction with the task.

-Preview of single choice exercise rendered by QTIJS
+Preview of single choice task with feedback rendered by QTIJS

-Preview of single choice exercise rendered by QTIJS
+Preview of single choice task with feedback rendered by QTIJS

 The corresponding xml file is created in the same folder as the Rmd file if you click the Knit-Button.

-Many learning management systems can directly import a QTI-xml-file, so all you need to do is upload the generated file.
-Compositions of exercises are covered in the article: sections and tests.
+Many learning management systems can directly import a QTI-XML-file, so all you need to do is upload the generated file.
+Compositions of tasks are covered in the article Sections and Tests.

-If you happen to use OPAL/ONYX, you can also upload your exercises with the knit parameter directly:
+If you happen to use OPAL/ONYX, you can also upload your tasks directly by modifying the knit parameter:

-Setting up OPAL requires some additional steps, which are covered in the article: Setting up OPAL.
+Setting up OPAL requires some additional steps, which are covered in the article Working with the OPAL API.

 Syntax explained